Redesign of Adventure Cyclist magazine launched in May 2013.

 Regional gatherings took place in the following locations: Bellingham, WA, Cincinnati, OH, several cities in Florida: Tallahassee, Jacksonville, Saint Augustine, Orlando, Coral Gables, West Palm Beach, and Tampa, Madison, WI, Seattle, WA, Portland, OR, Eugene, OR, Atlanta, GA, San Francisco, CA, Santa Cruz, CA, Bloomington, MN, Fox Point, WI, Jamaica Plain, MA and several cities in Texas including: Austin, Dallas, Fort Worth, Houston, Woodlands & San Antonio.

-The Sierra Cascade Bicycle Route maps are published in May 2010, adding 2,389 more miles to the Adventure Cycling Route Network.
+The Sierra Cascade Bicycle Route maps are published in May 2010, the first route done completely in GIS, Illustrator and InDesign, adding 2,389 more miles to the Adventure Cycling Route Network.

 The Adventure Cycling Route Network now tops 40,000 mile, reaching 40,699 miles of published and updated routes, more than any other cycling route network in the world!